uhellstr/OpenXtalk-gameoflife/README.md

 GAME OF LIFE

-This is Conway's Game Of Life original written in LiveCode (runrev) version  7.0.6 but now converted for the future and supports version  8.0.1 and above.
-Recommended minumum version is 9.5.0 or higher.
+This is Conway's Game Of Life original written in LiveCode (runrev) version  7.0.6 but now converted for the future and supports OpenXtalk due to LiveCode no longer support there community version and has gone fully commersial.

 Features: